 Compliance Audits

-- Monitoring and auditing should work together.
-Monitoring may uncover deficiencies that suggest the need for audits.
-Audits may uncover deficiencies that suggest the need for better monitoring.
-In other words, monitoring and auditing should complement each other.
+- Audits may uncover deficiencies that suggest the need for enhanced monitoring.
+Monitoring and auditing should be complements of each other.

 University Code of Conduct

-University Compliance Hotline
+University Hotline

 Communication with University Leadership